SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 >
 > 11.2.1 Proportion of population that has convenient access to public transport, by sex, age and persons with disabilities

-This target is interpreted to mean improving safe accessible (affordable is included in accessible) public transport systems.
+This target is interpreted to mean improving safe accessible public transport systems.

 This query consists of 3 phrases.